History of Hong Kong in Timeline

 In 2016, Education University of Hong Kong attained full university status.

-By 2017, the number of films produced annually in Hong Kong had declined to approximately 60, shifting industry momentum to mainland China.
+In 2017, the number of films produced annually in Hong Kong declined to about 60, reflecting a shift in industry momentum towards mainland China.

 In 2018, Hang Seng University of Hong Kong attained full university status.

-In June 2019, mass protests erupted in response to a proposed extradition amendment bill, becoming the largest in Hong Kong's history.
+In June 2019, mass protests erupted in response to a proposed extradition amendment bill.

 June 2020: National Anthem Ordinance passed